Client guide

 })Reload plugin

-reloadPlugin preserves socket rooms and socket.data (e.g. auth state) across page reloads.
+reloadPlugin uses a short-lived, one-time transfer token to preserve approved socket rooms and transferable socket.data across page reloads.
 On reconnect, it emits a cnx-transfer message to the server to copy the previous socket's state onto the new connection.

 The server-side reloadPlugin must also be configured.